Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 CTV device penetration and adoption rates

 Connected TV usage in the U.S. is now firmly mainstream.
-As of 2024, 115 million U.S. households—around 88%—owned at least one CTV device.
-This marks a dramatic increase from roughly 50% penetration a decade ago.
-In total, there were 234 million individual CTV viewers in the U.S. in 2024, representing 70.5% of the total US population.
+As of 2025, around 90% of U.S. households owned at least one CTV device—a record high, and a dramatic increase from roughly 50% penetration a decade ago.
+In 2026, that translates to about 119.8 million households and 243.6 million individual CTV viewers.
 And the adoption trajectory shows no signs of slowing.

 Smart TVs have overtaken external streaming devices as the primary gateway to CTV. eMarketer projects that by 2027, more than 75% of U.S. CTV users will stream via built-in smart TV apps rather than add-on devices.
 While Roku, Amazon Fire TV, and Apple TV remain significant, smart TV interfaces are becoming the default choice for new buyers.